How to avoid crackles and audio dropouts

 Driver error compensation set to extreme amounts may cause audio issues.
 Check our dedicated article on Driver Error Compensation.

-- On some new Macs and PCs USB 3.0 ports are installed.
-Make sure that your audio interface is compatible with this protocol
+- Your computer may have USB 3.0 ports installed.
+Make sure that your audio interface is compatible with this protocol.

 Check the cables, adaptors and hubs

-If the value indicated in Live's CPU meter gets close to 100 percent, the audio processing is being maxed out and it’s likely that you will hear gaps, clicks or other audio problems.
+If Live's CPU meter is close to 100%, the audio processing is being maxed out and you'll probably hear gaps, clicks or other audio problems.

 To reduce the CPU load take the steps listed in our dedicated article: Reducing the CPU load in Live.

 If the hard disk cannot read or write audio quickly enough, you may hear dropouts.
-In this case you will be able to observe the Disk Overload indicator turn orange.
+In this case the Disk Overload (D symbol) indicator will flash.
 This is more likely to occur if triggering multiple large audio files at once.

 To avoid disk overload take the steps listed in our dedicated article: Avoiding Disk Overload.

 Underperforming computers may not be able to handle audio processing efficiently and this will increase the likelihood of audio crackles and dropouts.
 Our minimum system requirements article lists the absolute minimum specifications required for Live to function.
-It's likely though that if your computer satisfies just these minimum requirements and no more, then the performance of Live may diminish depending on how complex your usage is.
-For pro audio usage, the more powerful your computer, the better.
+However even these minimum requirements may not be enough to cope with the workload, depending on how you use Live.
+For audio applications, the more powerful your computer, the better.
+Check to see if it's possible to upgrade any individual components in your computer (RAM, CPU, Hard Disk etc).
 Check out our guide on which computer to buy.